nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: UC02 - Rename Tag

+**MSS**

+1. User requests to rename an existing tag
+2. AddressBook shows a list of persons with tags
+3. User specifies the existing tag to change and the new tag to change to
+4. AddressBook confirms with user the change
+5. User confirms the change
+6. AddressBook renames all existing tags to the new tag specified <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The new tag already exists

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User does not confirm the change

+> Use case ends

 ## Appendix C : Non Functional Requirements